kkunapuli/kkunapuli.github.io/_pages/python.md

 The general format is  `[expression for item in list if condition]`

 Iterate list with a value and index
 : Python makes it really easy to iterate through a list, but sometimes I *still* need an index.
-Luckily `enumerate()` return both index and value.
+Luckily `enumerate()` returns both index and value.
 ```python
 >>> # create a list of strings
 ... fruits = ['apple', 'orange', 'banana', 'mango']